ChristianEder/architecture-as-code/available-tools/mermaid/README.md

 [Mermaid](https://mermaid-js.github.io/mermaid/#/) lets you create diagrams and visualizations using text and code.

-Some solutions such as GitHub and Azure DevOps also allow you to include Mermaid-syntax diagrams directly into your Markdown-based documentation:
+Some solutions such as GitHub and Azure DevOps also allow you to include Mermaid-syntax diagrams directly into your Markdown-based documentation.

 You can use Mermaid to describe different views on your architecture.